 Universal themes that arise over the course of development and influence the nature and function of phantasies will be studied.
 These will include Pre-Oedipal, Oedipal-derived phantasies, and themes of Death and Immortality.
 Dreams will be used as a basis for understanding the structure and meaning of phantasies.
 Themes of childhood and screen memories are used to approach phantasies as "early history."
 The kinship to myths will be explored as well as the use of myths as vehicles for universal phantasies.
 Finally, the role of phantasies-myths in shaping the personality will be studied.
 Clinical material will be used throughout the course.
 Third and Fourth Year students combined.
-Wednesdays, 7:00 - 8:25 P.M.; 11 sessions; September 13 - November 29, 2023 401.
-WRITING DESCRIPTIONS OF PSYCHOANALYTIC PROCESS III Jennifer Stuart, Ph.D.
-The written word invariably reflects an author's thought.
-It is also true that the written word informs an author's thinking.
-Making use of this reciprocity between psychoanalytic thinking and psychoanalytic writing, candidates in this class will learn to describe psychoanalytic process in writing while using the writing process to refine their concept of psychoanalytic process.
-Candidates will learn to describe psychoanalytic process in writing in a way that their readers can know what transpired, even at the most profound levels, between patient and analyst.
-This course is an advanced practicum in psychoanalytic authoring in which candidates will prepare and refine narratives of their own clinical work for discussion with the class and instructor.
-402. INTERPERSONAL AND RELATIONAL PSYCHOANALYSIS Luis Ripoll, M.D.
+This course will not be given in 2024 - 2025.
+401. WRITING DESCRIPTIONS OF PSYCHOANALYTIC PROCESS IV: PSYCHOANALYTIC SCHOLARSHIP Daria Colombo, M.D.
+Adele Tutter, M.D.
+This course has two central aims: the first is to develop a topic of the student's choice into a possible submission to a scholarly journal; the other is to learn to function as peer reviewers of other's work, including both fellow students and outside papers, in order to understand the foundations of written clinical and scholarly contributions.
+The ability to participate in the wider psychoanalytic community as editors, peer reviewers for journals, or writers is a capacity that can be developed, and this course intends to create a foundation for, and encouragement of such activities Mondays, 8:35 - 10:00 P.M.; 7 sessions; January 27 - March 17, 2025 402.
+INTERPERSONAL AND RELATIONAL PSYCHOANALYSIS Luis Ripoll, M.D.
 Philip Blumberg, Ph.D.
 The writers who eventually became known as relational began writing in the mid-1980s.
 The most significant influence on their relational views was interpersonal psychoanalysis, the orientation within which many of them trained as analysts.
 This course will begin with a brief consideration of interpersonal psychoanalysis between its inception in the 1930s through the 1970s.
 Following that introduction, and a week on the beginnings of relational thinking, we will spend two weeks on constructivism and hermeneutics, topics of significance among this group of analysts.
 We will then discuss the place of internal object relations in relational conceptions, recognition and witnessing, and the third.
 We will end with a consideration of dissociation, enactment, and the multiple self.
 Third and Fourth Year students combined.
-This course alternates with 309 Gender.
-Wednesdays, 8:35 - 10:00 P.M.; 10 sessions; March 20 - May 22, 2024 403.
-DREAMS IN CLINICAL PRACTICE Peter Dunn, M.D.
-Carlos Alberto Sanchez, M.D.
+This course alternates with 310 Mutual Influences of Psychic and Social Realities.
+This course will not be given in 2024 - 2025.
+403. DREAMS IN CLINICAL PRACTICE Carlos Alberto Sanchez, M.D.
+Philip Herschenfeld, M.D.
 This course will combine theory and clinical material to facilitate the use of the dream in psychoanalytic work.
 Candidates will be expected weekly to present a brief case summary of one of their active cases with a recent dream.
 Dream analysis initiated and remains at the core of psychoanalysis itself.
 We will explore how individual dreams are used to enrich clinical work while highlighting the unique synthetic quality of dream life.
-404. TECHNIQUE V: COMPARATIVE PSYCHOANALYTIC THEORY AND TECHNIQUE Jean Roiphe, M.D.
+Wednesdays, 7:00 - 8:20 P.M.; 10 sessions; September 11 - November 20, 2024 404.
+TECHNIQUE V: COMPARATIVE PSYCHOANALYTIC THEORY AND TECHNIQUE Jean Roiphe, M.D.
 Adam Libow, M.D.